sblythe/Degen_2025_Code_Supplement/README.md

 **`shadedErrorBar.m`** is a slightly modified version of the function from https://github.com/raacampbell/shadedErrorBar.
 It is included in this repository to allow users to easily run the functions that call it.

 # Modeling transcriptional onset times
-Working directory for running the two-state model of transcriptional activation: `.\Degen_2025_Code_Supplement\Modeling\`
+Working directory for running the two-state model of transcriptional activation: `~/Degen_2025_CodeSupplement/Modeling/`

 For a detailed description of the modeling approaches, see the Modeling Supplement of Degen et al, 2025.

 ## Running a simulation
 **`plotModeledOnsets.m`** runs and plots single simulations.
-It requires first loading an array of normalized EGFP-Bicoid measurements (`bcdGFP_norm.mat` included in `ExperimentalData`).
+It requires first loading an array of normalized EGFP-Bicoid measurements (`bcdGFP_norm.mat` included in `~/Degen_2025_CodeSupplement/ExperimentalData/`).
 After loading `bcdGFP_norm.mat` in code section 1, run the simulation and plot onset times by running code section 2.
 On line 12 you can specify which model type you’d like to run (Linear, Michaelis-Menten, Hill, or Nucleosome-dependent), and on line 13 you can specify whether you’d like the model to take the dynamics of DNA replication into account.

 **`plotModeledOnsets.m`** can be run to generate the plots in Figure 4B & D, Figure 6 D & G, Modeling Supplement Figure SM3 A, D, & G, and Modeling Supplement Figure SM5 A, C, & E.